netbox-community/go-netbox/docs/VirtualMachineWithConfigContext.md

 `func (o *VirtualMachineWithConfigContext) UnsetLastUpdated()`

 UnsetLastUpdated ensures that no value is present for LastUpdated, not even an explicit nil
+### GetInterfaceCount

+`func (o *VirtualMachineWithConfigContext) GetInterfaceCount() int32`

+GetInterfaceCount returns the InterfaceCount field if non-nil, zero value otherwise.

+### GetInterfaceCountOk

+`func (o *VirtualMachineWithConfigContext) GetInterfaceCountOk() (*int32, bool)`

+GetInterfaceCountOk returns a tuple with the InterfaceCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInterfaceCount

+`func (o *VirtualMachineWithConfigContext) SetInterfaceCount(v int32)`

+SetInterfaceCount sets InterfaceCount field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)